reportportal/agent-js-webdriverio/README.md

 | cucumberNestedSteps  | [Report your steps as logs](https://github.com/reportportal/agent-js-webdriverio#step-reporting-configuration)           |
 | skippedIssue| *Default: true.* ReportPortal provides feature to mark skipped tests as not 'To Investigate' items on WS side.<br> Parameter could be equal boolean values:<br> *TRUE* - skipped tests considered as issues and will be marked as 'To Investigate' on Report Portal.<br> *FALSE* - skipped tests will not be marked as 'To Investigate' on application.|
 | reportSeleniumCommands   | *Default: false.* Add selenium  logs to each test case. |
-seleniumCommandsLogLevel | If set *reportSeleniumCommands* to *true*, you need to provide log level witch can be one of: *'debug', 'info', 'warn', 'error', 'fatal'*. |
+seleniumCommandsLogLevel | If set *reportSeleniumCommands* to *true*, you need to provide log level witch can be one of: *'trace', 'debug', 'info', 'warn', 'error', 'fatal'*. |

 ## Step reporting configuration